-asked by Josh Sippola over 2 years ago
+asked by Josh Sippola 2 days ago

 I believe the fact that the Thunderbolt is launching without Skype's video calling is something that will be remedied.
 However, in the whole scheme of things, Skype's video calling isn't by any stretch of the imagination the only reason that most would have a phone as there are so many other considerations for professionals in choosing a phone that works for them.
 The only way that might affect my decision would be if the majority of my business were conducted on Skype.

 My understanding by reading on is that the video calling feature will be added in near feature.
 Given the demand for video calling, I just can't imagine the company does not see this.
 I think it is only a software delay on Skype’s end.